densa2333/Exercises/数据结构-2022春/05-树9_Huffman_Codes.md

 ## Input Specification

 Each input file contains one test case.
-For each case, the first line gives an integer *N* (2≤*N*≤63), then followed by a line that contains all the *N* distinct characters and their frequencies in the following format:
+For each case, the first line gives an integer *N* (2 ≤ *N* ≤ 63), then followed by a line that contains all the *N* distinct characters and their frequencies in the following format:

 ```
 c[1] f[1] c[2] f[2] ... c[N] f[N]